 What advice could you give to other employers?

 For us, it's about having a high-performing finance function and continuing professional development.
 Seeing people grow through the scheme has always been important to us.
 Having that support network in place is vital, as is having those who are enthusiastic about learning and training.
 Talking to others who have been through the scheme helps, and I am always happy to talk to other employers if they are thinking about setting up a graduate scheme or putting someone through CIPFA.
-I think taking on apprentices is a fantastic thing to do.
-If you've not done it before, just talk to others in the network.
+Developing trainees via a Level 7 apprenticeship is a fantastic thing to do.
+If you are unsure about the process, just talk to CIPFA or employer training managers like myself.

 What features of the CIPFA apprenticeship programme set it apart from others?